SNCC: The New Abolitionists

-SNCC: The New Abolitionists is a book by Howard Zinn that describes the early years of the Student Nonviolent Coordinating Committee (SNCC) and their registering of voters in the rural south.
+SNCC: The New Abolitionists is a 1964 book by historian Howard Zinn that describes the early years of the Student Nonviolent Coordinating Committee (SNCC) and their work registering Black voters in the rural American South.

 Synopsis

-This book describes the SNCC, focusing especially on the early years.
-Zinn details in particular the voting registration efforts by black activists in the most recalcitrant areas of the South, as well as the federal government's failure to support their efforts.
+This book describes the activities of SNCC, the Student Nonviolent Coordinating Committee, in the early 1960s.
+Zinn details in particular the voter registration efforts by Black activists in the most recalcitrant areas of the South, as well as the federal government's failure to support their efforts.
 Zinn highlighted the role of civil disobedience as a countermeasure to state repression.